adambinnersley/Navigation/README.md

 # Navigation
-Creates a HTML navigation menu and Breadcrumb items from a PHP array
+Creates a HTML navigation menu and Breadcrumb menu from a PHP array

 ## Installation